Safety switches & electrical equipment

 - When painting around light fittings, don't remove the light plate.
 This exposes live wires even when the light is switched off

-- When tiling around light fittings, switches or power points, get a licensed electrician to remove the light plates and deactivate any exposed wires before you begin.
+- When tiling around light fittings, switches, or power points, have a licensed electrician remove the light plates and deactivate any exposed wires before you begin.

-When you’re busy doing DIY, sometimes the lines you miss are the ones that matter most.
+When you’re lost in your DIY project, don’t miss the lines that matter most.
 Contact with overhead powerlines can cause serious injury or death.
-So, always remember to check for overhead and underground powerlines when working in the great outdoors.
+So, always remember to check for overhead and underground powerlines any time you work in the great outdoors.

 - Familiarise yourself with the location of all overhead and underground power cables on your property